0 Helpful / 1 Not

 Cons: That being said this course is far in need of some improvements to be one of the higher rated but has potential to get there.

 2. Tee boxes (improving and having work day to complete see facebook)

-3. Parking in a field winter (unplowed) and spring (mud pit) useable have to park down the road. (summer and fall is fine)
+3. Parking - Winter (unplowed) and spring (mud pit) usable have to park down the road.

 4. I guess the neighborhood is not welcome of the foot traffic as there are signs to be quiet while playing.

 5. Course is not finished (brush piles, paths not beat in aka rough is rough, steep grades without steps/path,)

 6. These woods have been cut several times and there are large stumps everywhere.

 7. Lastly not to be understated under growth, POISON IVY and TICKS, I have two small play groups of friends they will not play this course because of it.

 Other Thoughts: It's great the city is using the land for rec and what a better way then disc golf course with a motivated community to help use the land and keep it clean.
 I hope the course will blossom to meet its potential.
 Irradiation of the poison ivy will be sure to bring more people back, I fear if its not taken care of people will not be willing to come back.